 Material deliveries and collections from site will be planned, scheduled and staggered to avoid any unnecessary build-up of construction works related traffic.
-In addition, a rolling site entrance and a setback area at the site entrance will be provided to reduce or eliminate traffic queuing on R121.

 Site Hoarding and Security Fencing

 Security fencing has already been established around the site compound.

 Site access will be restricted by dedicated security personnel who will check all incoming and outgoing vehicles and workers.